zcslab/RobMixReg/cran-comments.md

 1. Add explaination for the abbreviation of algorithms in the DESCRIPTION file.

 2. Add example for each algorithm and enalble auto testing.

+##2020-03-19

+Thanks the comments from the Swetlana Herbrandt.

+1. Revise the mispelling in the DESCRIPTION file.

+2. Replace the \dontrun by \donttest since the test take more than 5 sec and thus cause the NOTE.